DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 	* Click **Save**

     (Optional) Every user is created with a predefined role named **default-roles-<CLIENT_ID>** This role has no interest.
-So, we here is the way to unassign this role.
+So, here is the way to unassign this role.

       * In User Details, select the **Role mapping** tab
         * Select **default-roles-<CLIENT_ID>**